 Training Workshop on development of register based official statistics in collaboration with Statistics Denmark

-DSS staff collaborated with officials of Statistics Denmark in the delivery of a capacity development programme aimed at capacitating staff from Statistics South Africa on the use of administrative data sources for the production of official statistics and strengthening co-operation between Statistics south Africa and administrative data owners to showcase the advantages of using linkable administrative microdata in the production of official statistics.
+DSS staff collaborated with officials of Statistics Denmark in the delivery of a capacity development programme aimed at capacitating staff from Statistics South Africa on the use of administrative data sources for the production of official statistics and strengthening co-operation between Statistics South Africa and administrative data owners to showcase the advantages of using linkable administrative microdata in the production of official statistics.
 The mission facilitated the launch of a national small-scale pilot project that would assess the possibility of Stats SA succeeding in establishing an exchange of microdata containing the national ID.

+3.3 Capacity Development of member States in Statistical Data and Metadata Exchange (SDMX) Tools and Open SDGs Platform

+ACS in partnership with the United Nations Statistics Division (UNSD) and the National Statistics Office of the United Kingdom (ONS-UK) conducted a hands-on training for member states in the use of SDMX to enhance data exchange for reporting on the SDGs as well as on the use of Open SDGs platform – an open-source dissemination platform for the SDGs.
+In the framework of the Eurostat grant to ECA to support monitoring of SDGs and statistics in Africa, participants of six beneficiary countries including Cameroon, Ethiopia, Kenya, Senegal, Uganda, and Morocco were trained in the use of SDMX and Open SDGs tools for onward implementation in their respective countries.
+The training workshop was held in Harare – Zimbabwe from 5 – 10 February 2024.
+Follow-up virtual meetings are held with countries to ensure application of the acquired skills towards official launching of SDG Dashboards in each respective country.

 Capacity Development and Technical and advisory services